e40/e40.github.io/2025-02-09-kidney-stone-manual.md

    as spinach, beets, almonds and tofu.
 Avoid excess vitamin C as well.

+## Medication

+On pain medication, I was given zofran in the ambulance by EMS.
+I was given toradol in the ER.
+The nurse said it worked better than opiates and that opiates didn't work very well for kidney stones.
+Speaking of which, I was given an oxy prescription during discharge at the ER and I filled it, but I didn't take any of it.
+I'm extremely wary of oxy, for obvious reasons.
+I wish I didn't waste the $15 copay.
+Now I think I'll just take it back to Kaiser for disposal.
+I don't want that stuff in the house.

+While I was still passing the stone into my bladder I did a combination of Tylenol and Aleve.
+I did the max dose of both, staggered, for probably 24 hours.

 ## Final thoughts

 I know everyone has a different experience with kidney stones, but I